oemurlu/oemurlu/README.md

 </h1>

 <p align="left">
-  <strong>I’m an open-minded developer with a passion for clean, well-crafted code and continuous learning.</strong>
+  <strong>I’m an open-minded iOS developer with a passion for clean, well-crafted code and continuous learning.</strong>
 </p>

 <p align="left">